-Total M Marks 40 b) Observe and draw the effect of change in width of flexures on the deflection of the Hot Arm actuator. actuator.
+Total N Marks 40 deflection of the Hot Arm actuator. b) Observe and draw the effect of change in width of flexures on the actuator.
 Hot Arm actuator before and after the deflection of the Hot Arm c) Observe the spatial variation of electric potential, temperature of the mask layout and draw the final structure. a) Describe the complete process flow, schematic representation of the COMSOL Multiphysiscs, Problem Statement: For the given model of Hot Arm actuator in Multiphysiscs.
-8 Aim: To model and analyze the Hot Arm actuator in COMSOL 1,2,4 05 test voltages like square, Ramp, and sinusoidal. b) To plot the temperature response of heated membrane to standard excitation voltage and compare it with the given analytical expression. a) To measure the temperature of the heated membrane for the input
+8 Aim: To model and analyze the Hot Arm actuator in COMSOL 1,2,4 05 test voltages like square, Ramp, and sinusoidal. b) To plot the temperature response of heated membrane to standard excitation voltage and compare it with the given analytical expression.

-- [1] Practical MEMS by Ville Kaajakari; Publisher: Small Gear Publishing - [2] Microsystem Design by S. Senturia; Publisher: Springer - [3] www.nanohub.org - [4] MEMS Technology Laboratory Manual
+[1] Practical MEMS - by Ville Kaajakari; Publisher: Small Gear Publishing

+[2] Microsystem Design - by S. Senturia; Publisher: Springer

+- [3] www.nanohub.org - [4] MEMS Technology Laboratory Manual